nkinder/smart-card-removinator/README.md

 ### Card Reader Adapter
-The card reader adapter is a simple PCB that has contact pads in the standard location described in ISO 7816, which are connected to a RJ45 jack via traces.
+The card reader adapter is a simple PCB that has contact pads in the standard locations described in ISO 7816, which are connected to a RJ45 jack via traces.
 It is important that the reader adapter uses a .031" thick PCB, otherwise it may not fit into the slot of your smart card reader.